EdHone/lfric_core/infrastructure/documentation/testing.rst

 on to trunk.

-Most of the time it is more convenient to leave the default as it is and just specify the desired target on the command line. i.e.
+Most of the time it is more convenient to leave the default as it is and just specify the desired target on the command line. e.g.
 ``rose stem --config <project>/rose-stem --opt-conf-key=meto-xc40``

+Other target configurations available can be found in ``<project>/rose-stem/opts/``

 Test Suite on MONSooN
 ~~~~~~~~~~~~~~~~~~~~~